STAMP-project/dbug/reg3/README.md

 Test(s) which fails to detect the regression
 --------
+com/xpn/xwiki/objects/classes/BaseClass.java

-The test added to detect the regression
+Test(s) added to detect the regression
 --------

+addTextAreaFieldWhenExistingNumberField()

 Build issues
 -------